 Many expats hire a local real-estate agent or enlist the services of a relocation company.
 Expats in this position will need to be explicit about their specifications and what their price range is.
 Estate agents can also help draw up rental agreements and register long-term leases.

 Lease agreements in India can be tricky.
 To sidestep tax, landlords often prefer to rent to people informally, with no official lease in place.
 We strongly urge against accepting such an agreement: expats would have no legal protection nor be able to provide proof of residence, which is needed for various administrative processes.

 Prospective tenants should go through their rental and lease contract with a fine-tooth comb.
 Leases should cover all stipulations and clauses impacting the tenant and landlord, such as duration of the lease, deposits, monthly rent, utilities, rental increments, notice periods and so on.

 Eleven-month lease agreements are common in India and are useful for expats staying short term.
 Shorter-term rental agreements may also be possible.
 For this contract to be official, a stamp duty charge must normally be paid.

 Longer-term leases are also available; those valid for longer than 11 months must be formally registered with the relevant authorities, including registration costs and stamp duty charges.

 There is no standardised law on security deposits in India and the amount requested generally differs across cities and states.
 The unsuspecting tenant may be in for a surprise: landlords will often ask for six or even 10 months worth of rent as a deposit, though in some cases, lower deposits can be negotiated.
-Bengaluru is known to charge the highest fee for deposits, followed by major cities including Chennai, Mumbai, Pune and Delhi.
+Bengaluru is known to charge the highest deposit fees, followed by major cities including Chennai, Mumbai, Pune and Delhi.

 Tenancy disputes over deposits are not uncommon, so we recommend clarifying what a deposit should cover and when and how it will be repaid.